haquefardeen/awesome-dot/README.md

 - [Polkadot Developer Portal](https://polkadot.network/Build) - Official Polkaot developer portal.

 #### About Kusama
  Kusama is a scalable network of specialized blockchains built using substrate and nearly the same codebase as Polkadot.
+The network is an experimental development environment for teams who want to move fast and innovate on Kusama, or prepare for deployment on Polkadot.

 #### Kusama official
 - [kusama](https://www.kusama.network/)- Official website.